enki/tragedy/README.md

 	merlinIndex.append(new_tweet)
 	merlinIndex.save()

-TweetsSent is an abstract Index over Tweets, sorted by Cassandra's TimeUUIDType. merlinIndex is a specifc TweetsSent-Index for user 'merlin', as specified by the given RowKey during instantiation.
+TweetsSent is an abstract Index over Tweets sorted by Cassandra's TimeUUIDType. merlinIndex is a specifc TweetsSent-Index for user 'merlin', as specified by the given RowKey during instantiation.
 Items can be added to an Index using the .append() method, and changes to them saved using the .save() method.
-If we lose track of an Index, we can, as long as we remember the Index's RowKey, load it again with the .load() method:
+Just as with models, we can only retrieve Indexes whose RowKey we know.
+If we do, we can use .load() to load the index from the Database:

     tweets_by_user = TweetsSent(by_username='merlin').load()
 	print tweets_by_user

-The main difference between Indexes and Models is that Indexes keep track of an unlimited amount of unnamed data of the same kind (normally ForeignKeys), whereas a Model keeps track of a limited number of data that can be any mixture of types.
+The main difference between Indexes and Models is that Indexes keep track of an unlimited amount of ordered data of the same kind (normally ForeignKeys), whereas a Model keeps track of a limited number of data that can be any mixture of types.
 Indexes are most often used to to help us find Data whose RowKey we've forgotten.
 Models can refer to Indexes using ForeignKeys, and Indexes can refer to both Models and (less often) other Indexes.
-However only to one specific Model or Index Type per Index.
-The call above gives us a list of Tweets previously posted by user 'merlin', with their RowKeys correctly set.
-Since the Index only contains references, the actual tweet data hasn't been loaded yet.
-If we tried to work with those tweets, we'd see #MISSING# fields:
+The call above gives us a list of Tweets previously posted by user 'merlin' with their RowKeys correctly set.
+However, since the Index only contains references the actual tweet data hasn't been loaded yet at this point.
+If we tried to work with those tweets, we'd see #MISSING# fields all over the place:

     [<Tweet 8649a1ca4ab843b9afa6cc954908ac04: {'message': '#MISSING#', 'author': '#MISSING#'}, ...]

-To actually load the tweets we need to resolve them.
+To actually load the tweets we need to resolve them (retrieve them using their RowKeys).
 Luckily Indexes have the .resolve() helper to make this easy:

 	tweets_by_user.resolve()
 	print tweets_by_user
 	[<Tweet ced314748d574379a817e1a1c9149789: {'message': "some message", 'author': <User merlin: {'password': '#MISSING#'}>}>

 Behind the scenes Index.resolve() almost works like calling Model.load() on all Tweets in the list.
-It's more efficient though, since it combines all required queries into one multiquery for faster processing.
+It's more efficient though, since this combines all required queries into one multiquery for faster processing.
 Now we've seen how to create tweets, store them, and find them again.
-If you want to see how you can distribute them to Followers, scroll down for a full twitter demonstration below.
+If you want to see how you can distribute them to Followers, scroll down for a full example of a twitter-like application.

 That's about it for the basics.
-There's more stuff Tragedy can do for you, and the following example shows of some of them, like automatic validation that Tragedy and Cassandra agree on the Data Model.
+There's more stuff Tragedy can do for you, like automatic validation that Tragedy and Cassandra agree on the Data Model, and the following example shows of some of them.
+And get in touch if you have questions!

 ## Installation
   $ setup.py install   (optionally --cassandra to install the compiled cassandra thrift bindings)